I have something terrible to tell you…

 Step 1: Catch your fish

-Fill a container or bucket with water from your aquarium – a gallon will do for most fish, although larger fish might need more.
+Fill up your bucket with water from your aquarium – a gallon will do for most fish, although larger fish might need more.

 Catch your fish and place it inside the container.
 Be gentle and cause as little stress as possible.